Clean Spots and Spills Immediately

 Water Based Stains

-For these stains, start with Step One.
-If stain remains, proceed with Steps Two and Three.
+For these stains, start with Step 1.
+If stain remains, proceed with Steps 2 and 3.

 Special Water-Based Stains

-For these stains, start with Step One.
-If stain remains, proceed with Step Three, omit Step Two.
+For these stains, start with Step 1.
+If stain remains, proceed with Step 3, omit Step 2.

 Oil Based Stains

 For these stains, use “Goo Gone.”
-Follow directions on package, then proceed with the One-Two-Three cleaning method.
+Follow directions on package, then proceed with the 1-2-3 cleaning method.

 Most household stains can be removed using the “Easy as 1-2-3 method”.
 Oil-based stains, however, will require the use of a dry cleaning solvent prior to using this cleaning method.